Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EfqxH78tmFc.md

 # [June 29th, 2021 Livestream](../2021-06-29.md)
 ## Q&A: Are the team thinking to release 1.0 in 2022?
 https://www.youtube.com/watch?v=EfqxH78tmFc
-This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: When 1.0?](./yt-LxAm46qoEKY.md) [https://www.youtube.com/watch?v=LxAm46qoEKY](https://www.youtube.com/watch?v=LxAm46qoEKY)
+This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Is there a public 1.0 target date?](./yt-A392N1wOyd8.md) [https://www.youtube.com/watch?v=A392N1wOyd8](https://www.youtube.com/watch?v=A392N1wOyd8)

 ### Topics